wgirhad/resume/README.md

 # Willian Girhad
-Itatiba, SP - Brazil| willianmonts@gmail.com | +55 (11) 98286-6186
+Itatiba, SP - Brazil | willianmonts@gmail.com | +55 (11) 98286-6186

 ## Details

 ### Overview
-A Full stack Developer having 8 years of working experience,  Dynamic and detail-oriented Software Developer with a knack for conceptualizing and delivering elegant, user-friendly solutions effectively and efficiently.
+A Full-stack Developer having 8 years of working experience, a dynamic and detail-oriented Software Developer with a knack for conceptualizing and delivering elegant, user-friendly solutions effectively and efficiently.
 Enjoy building powerful web applications, learning new technologies, and improving overall knowledge.
 A dedicated and persistent person, with clear objectives to be achieved in the professional field.
 A team player but do not shy away from working as an individual contributor.

 ## Interests
-PHP, Laravel, Postgres, Redis, Ruby, Python, Elixir, Javascript, SOLID, Clean Code, Software Architecture and algorithms in general
+PHP, Laravel, Postgres, Redis, Ruby, Python, Elixir, Javascript, SOLID, Clean Code, Software Architecture, and algorithms in general

 ### Other skills
-Flask, Rails, Delphi, Java, Apache, NGINX, APIs (Rest and Soap), microservices, test-driven development, bash, linux, git and GitHub
+Flask, Rails, Delphi, Java, Apache, NGINX, APIs (Rest and Soap), microservices, test-driven development, bash, Linux, git, and GitHub

 ### Soft-skills
 Leadership, Teamwork, Problem-solver, Creative, Resourceful, Open to criticism